-Heating Cycle - With the SYSTEM switch of your indoor thermostat set to the HEAT position, the heat pump will operate in its heating mode until room temperature is raised to the level you have selected.
+With the SYSTEM switch of your indoor thermostat set to the HEAT position, the heating section of your home comfort system will operate until room temperature is raised to the level you have selected.
 Of course, the heating unit will have to operate for longer periods to maintain a comfortable environment on colder days and nights than on moderate ones.